 The ticket price of a cruise includes accommodation, meals and entertainment.
 Drinks are generally not included, but some cruise lines offer unlimited drinks packages which can be purchased to convert your cruise into an all-inclusive cruise holiday.

-P&O Cruises don’t offer drinks packages.
-However, drinks on-board are very reasonably priced, similar to your local pub.
+With P&O Cruises in particular, drinks on-board are very reasonably priced and the cruise line offers a drinks package, starting a £7.95pp for a Children’s Drinks Package.
 You are also allowed to bring one litre of wine or spirits on board per person to drink in your cabin, as well as unlimited soft drinks or mixers.